 SPED-461 Education of Individuals with Physical Handicaps, 3 cr.
-Education of individuals with physical handicaps in a variety of settings; hospital and home instruction; education of the physically handicapped in regular classes and special schools; administrative considerations; consideration of multiple handicaps; occupational therapy; physical therapy; personal and educational counseling.
+Education of individuals with physical disabilities in a variety of settings; hospital and home instruction; education of individuals with physical disabilities in regular classes and special schools; administrative considerations; consideration of multiple disabilities; occupational therapy; physical therapy; personal and educational counseling.
 Prereq.: SPED-404 and SPED-460.